Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Index funds contain stocks that are part of a market index, such as the S&P 500.
-A passively managed index fund (typically known simply as an index fund) seeks to duplicate stocks held in the index and, therefore, the market performance of the index.
-So, by owning a market index fund, you can invest — without having to spend the time or effort choosing when to buy and sell individual stocks.
+A passively managed index fund (typically known simply as an index fund) seeks to duplicate stocks held in the index and, therefore, the performance of the index.
+So, by owning a market index fund, you can invest — without spending the time or effort buying and selling individual stocks.

-Here a few quick facts you should know:
+Here are a few quick facts you should know:

 There are many market indexes.